An $846,000 Inheritance Got Lost In Transit. That Was In February

 Bank drafts are generally seen as being one step beyond cashier's checks, in terms of security and guarantee.
 In nearly every case, they're issued to signify that a bank has total control of the money being transferred.
 And in theory, at least, they're able to be replaced or reimbursed if an initial draft is lost or destroyed.

-We can't get more specific about how TD's Canada operation handles bank drafts, because when we clicked a link in this statement on its site: "Find out more information about purchasing a draft." — the site returned a page stating, seemingly without ironic intent, "The document you requested cannot be found."
+We can't get more specific about how TD's Canada operation handles bank drafts, because when we clicked a link in this statement on its site to "find out more information about purchasing a draft", the site returned a page stating, seemingly without ironic intent, "The document you requested cannot be found."

 The Taylors' bank draft never made it to Cornwall.
 UPS says it was able to track it to Concord, north of Toronto.
 But after that, the shipping company says, the trail turns cold.
 In February, TD Bank told them the draft could be canceled — but only if the Taylors signed an indemnity agreement.